ZupIT/ritchie-formulas-demo/demo/text-to-audio/README.md

 This formula allows the user to convert a text in audio (mp3 format) using GTTS (Google Text-to-Speech) module.

 It contains 3 inputs:
-- the text to convert (an upgrade could be to take it from a file).
+- the text to convert (an upgrade could be to get it from a file).
 - the language to convert (currently en, fr and pt).
 - the filename that will be created where the formula is executed.